Back to Basics: Understanding copyright infringement

 etherial image of a man holding a floating copyright symbol

-The primary objective of copyright is to safeguard creators of original content – once it takes on a tangible form – from unauthorised copying or reproduction of that content, or using the content in a protected way, without the approval of the copyright owner.
+The primary objective of copyright is to safeguard creators of original content – once that content takes on a fixed or recorded form – from unauthorised copying or reproduction of the content, or from the use of the content by others in certain ways, without the approval of the copyright owner.

 Unauthorised uses of protected material include, crucially, copying the work, renting or lending it to the public, performing or showing it to the public, or communicating it to the public.